Coronavirus Update for SBH Scotland Members

 Due to the latest guidance from Government, SBH Scotland have now postponed all social and support groups taking place either in The Dan Young Building or in any other venue across Scotland.
 We have also postponed all home visits as well.

-During the next couple of months of uncertainty we will all still be working, albeit in a slightly different manner.
+We will all still be working, albeit in a slightly different manner.
 We will automatically be keeping in contact with those we regularly see through visits and groups but if there are any other SBH Scotland members who would like us to regularly give you a call to check in and make sure you're ok please let us know - we'd be delighted to keep in touch.
 Call us on 03455 211 300 or email us.